-The Fund has entered into an Administration Agreement under which AMG Funds LLC, a subsidiary and the U.S. retail distribution arm of AMG, serves as the Fund's administrator (the "Administrator") and is responsible for all non-portfolio management aspects of managing the Fund's operations, including administration and Investor services to the Fund, its Investors, and certain institutions, such as broker-dealers and registered investment advisers, that advise or act as an intermediary with the Fund's Investors.
+The Fund has entered into an Administration Agreement under which AMG Funds LLC, a subsidiary and the U.S. wealth platform of AMG, serves as the Fund's administrator (the "Administrator") and is responsible for certain aspects of managing the Fund's operations, including administration and Investor services to the Fund, its Investors, and certain institutions, such as broker-dealers and registered investment advisers, that advise or act as an intermediary with the Fund's Investors.
 The Fund pays a fee to the Administrator at the rate of 0.05% per annum of the Fund's average monthly net assets, with a minimum annual fee of \$86,000 for these services.